 • Tap your finger on the screen where you want to focus, activating a yellow square

-• Quick lighten and darken photos by putting your finger on the phone and then drag up or down
+• Quick lighten and darken photos by putting your finger on the phone and then dragging up or down

-• Keep steady, lean against something for sharper focus [TAS tip: tuck your elbows in to stabilise your arms]
+• Keep steady, lean against something for sharper focus (Timeless Tip: tuck your elbows in to stabilize your arms)

 • Keep level and watch the horizon

-• Photograph horizontal for wider views, and vertical for tall trees, giraffes and headshots
+• Photograph horizontally for wider views, and vertically for tall trees, giraffes, and headshots

 Tips to make your phone battery last: